2019 CMSA Annual National Conference

 Organizations on this list provide excellent work environments and outstanding benefits to their employees.
 The selections were based on an editorial review process in which a Becker’s Hospital Review team conducted research, considered nominations, and evaluated organizations based on their benefits, workplace culture, professional development opportunities, and previous recognition for workplace excellence.

-The following is a link to Quality IT Partners profile page at Becker’s Healthcare Review: http://www.beckershospitalreview.com/150-great-places-to-work-2014/quality-it-partners-gptw-14.html
+The following is a link to Quality Healthcare Partners profile page at Becker’s Healthcare Review: http://www.beckershospitalreview.com/150-great-places-to-work-2014/quality-it-partners-gptw-14.html

-Please take a moment to view Mark Debnam, CEO of Quality IT Partners, interview video:
+Please take a moment to view Mark Debnam, CEO of Quality Healthcare Partners, interview video:

 HIMSS14 Annual Conference & Exhibition